 - Currently the Illinois workNet portal connects individuals and businesses to workforce services and data.
 The new Beta version of the portal serves as a hub for WIOA implementation resources and guidance for all required programs.
-The open source and widget technology available in the new version allows for maximum agility in on-demand program development and implementation needs. - Employment Security administers the IllinoisJobLink (IJL) system to collect data on jobseeker and employer customers.
-IllinoisJobLink.com is an Internet-based system with a centralized job search engine and resume service that integrates workforce customer information to facilitate coordination of services across partner programs.

-The Illinois Community College Board-Adult Education administers the Illinois Data and Information System (DAIS-i), which is a web-based system that collects relevant student level record data on education, attendance, courses and employment data needed for reporting to WIOA.
+The open source and widget technology available in the new version allows for maximum agility in on-demand program development and implementation needs. - Employment Security administers the IllinoisJobLink (IJL) system to collect data on job seeker and employer customers.
+IllinoisJobLink.com is an internet-based system with a centralized job search engine and resume service that integrates workforce customer information to facilitate coordination of services across partner programs. - The Illinois Community College Board-Adult Education administers the Illinois Data and Information System (DAIS-i), which is a web-based system that collects relevant student level record data on education, attendance, courses and employment data needed for reporting to WIOA. - Career Connect System A key element moving forward is the capacity to use information systems to improve communication and increase the movement of information critical for providing assistance to job seekers.
+Vocational Rehabilitation has partnered with the Chicago-Cook Workforce Partnership (CCWP) on a data sharing software project designed to improve mutual referrals and communication (internet based referrals).
+Although limited to one geographic area, this project will enable Vocational Rehabilitation to test new data infrastructure options.
+Commerce has also worked with CCWP to connect this interface with the Title IB case management system (Illinois Workforce Development System).

 The Illinois Governor's Office is actively assisting the core partners in technology interoperability solutions.
 Assessments of current systems have begun and additional research and analysis will be necessary prior to committing one solution for the state.
 Further discovery is needed and attention made to mold the technology plan with the state WIOA plan so that policy drives the state technology.
-This action will ensure long-term success and sustainability of a WIOA Unified Plan and workforce system.
+This action will ensure long-term success and sustainability of a WIOA Unified State Plan and workforce system.